Exeter-Clojurians/exeter-clojurians.github.io/cryogen/resources/templates/md/pages/learning-clojure.md

 As you learn, solve a few [puzzles](https://www.4clojure.com/).

 The best place to look up documentation is [Clojure docs](https://clojuredocs.org/).
+The [Cheat Sheet](http://clojure.org/cheatsheet) is also invaluable.

 When you are ready to do some web dev, by far the easiest way is to use the [Chestnut](https://github.com/plexus/chestnut) template.
 This generates a project with client and server all set up and has all the plugins set up right so you have a repl to both the server and the browser – it can be quite frustrating trying to get it all set up by hand.